Frostbite Injuries in Jones Act Cases

 The compensation under the Jones Act is much broader than that available under traditional workers’ compensation.
 Damages available include lost wages, medical expenses, disfigurement, pain and suffering, disability, loss of use of body parts, loss of enjoyment of life, lost future earning capacity, costs of reeducation or retraining, and lost fringe benefits.
 Additionally, you may be entitled to compensation under general maritime law.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered frostbite injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.